Nagendra1997/mesibo-documentation/chatbot-scripting.md

 Here, we show you an example of using Dialogflow to build a powerful chatbot that can answer common questions(aka FAQ- Frequently Answered Questions) from users on your website or app.
 This FAQ chatbot can help you generate leads, keep a tab on your sales strategies, engage with your users, act as the first line of customer support.

-We provide you with an example chatbot that we at Mesibo have built to answer Frequently asked questions on our site!
+We provide you with an example chatbot that we at Mesibo have built to answer [Frequently Asked Questions](https://mesibo.com/documentation/faq/) on our site!
 You can also enable small-talk in the chatbot that you built to make your bot more human like responses.

 ### Prerequisites
 - We will not get into the details of building the Dialogflow agent from scratch.
 Please refer to the [Dialogflow Docs](https://cloud.google.com/dialogflow/docs/quick/api) for learning the basics of Dialogflow and building your chat agents.